 1 slide:

-Sad music sounds.
-(Ivan Tsarevich enters).
+Sad music is playing.
+(Ivan Tsarevich comes in).

-- Look, someone is coming towards us.
+-Look, someone is coming towards us.
 Yes, this is Ivan Tsarevich.

--What happened?
+-What's happened?
 Why are you so upset?

--Koschei stole my sword and sent me a very strange letter.
+-Koshey stole my sword and sent me a very strange letter.

 -Guys, let's listen to the message of Koshchei the Immortal: